mkinderwater/mk-piclock/README.md

 ## Bedtime mode

+Bedtime mode automatically changes how the clock behaves at night.

-Bedtime mode has its own:
+It has its own:

 - start time
 - end time
+- display brightness
 - image library
-- display brightness
-- artwork rotation
+- image rotation
-- music permission
+- normal-music permission

-During bedtime, the clock automatically uses Bedtime Images and the configured bedtime brightness.
+During bedtime, the clock uses Bedtime Images and the configured bedtime brightness.

-Parents may disable normal music playback during bedtime while leaving alarms and Story Mode available.
+A parent may disable normal music during bedtime while leaving alarms and Story Mode available.

+### Why bedtime mode exists

+A bright or entertaining clock can encourage a child to keep watching it.

-This lets the clock remain useful at night without keeping the OLED unnecessarily bright or allowing unrestricted music.
+Bedtime mode lets the display remain useful without being unnecessarily bright.
+It can also prevent random daytime music while still allowing a calm bedtime story.

 ---

-## Messages
+## Parent messages

-Parents can send a message to the OLED:
+A parent can send a message to the OLED:

 - immediately
 - after 10 seconds
 - after 30 seconds
 - after 60 seconds
-- at a browser-local date and time within the next 30 days
+- at a selected date and time within the next 30 days

-A message can use:
+A message may use:

 - text only
 - a selected Day Image